 Polycarbonate is an elastic, highly flexible material, and is thus suitable for experiments on high delfected structural configurations.
 A laser vibrometer can also be used to extract vibration (frequency and mode shape) characteristics.
 A vaiety of configurations, loadings and boundary conditions can easily be incorporated.
-This work was largely conducted with former PhD student Sophia Santillan (now an assitant professor of the practice at Duke University) and Ray Plaut, an emeritus professor at Virginia Tech.
+This work was largely conducted with former PhD student Sophia Santillan (now an associate professor of the practice at Duke University) and Ray Plaut, an emeritus professor at Virginia Tech.

 Rigid link models are low-dimensional and relatively easy-to-measure mechanical systems consisting of an arrangement of bars and springs.
 The system illustrated in the video section can exhibit a variety of interesting dynamic behavior.
 Part of this study was to focus attention on co-existing attractors, more detials of which can be found in the research section of this website.
-This work was conducted in conjunction with former MS student Josh Waite and former PhD student Richard Wiebe, now an assistant professor of Civil Engineering at the University of Washington (Seattle).
+This work was conducted in conjunction with former MS student Josh Waite and former PhD student Richard Wiebe, now an associate professor of Civil Engineering at the University of Washington (Seattle).

 Given sufficient axial loading the stiffness of a plane frame can essentially be reduced to zero causing buckling.
 This is reflected in the dynamic (free) response of the system.
 This work was conducted with former PhD student Ted Lyman.